Tressos-Aristomenis/A-Star-and-BFS-Searching-Visualization/README.md

 ---------------------------------------------------
 ---------------------------------------------------

-The graph in the image represents a map of Romania.
+The graph in the image below represents a map of Romania.